MicrosoftDocs/ATADocs/ATPDocs/atp-technical-faq.md

 Yes.
 Since computer accounts (as well as any other entities) can be used to perform malicious activities, Azure ATP monitors all computer accounts behavior and all other entities in the environment.

 ## Can Azure ATP support multi-domain and multi-forest?
-Azure Advanced Threat Protection supports multi-domain environments within the same forest boundary.
-Multiple forests require an Azure ATP workspace for each forest.
+Azure Advanced Threat Protection supports multi-domain environments and multiple forests.
+This feature is currently in public preview.
+For more information and known limitations, see [Multi-forest support](atp-multi-forest.md).

 ## Can you see the overall health of the deployment?
 Yes, you can view the overall health of the deployment as well as specific issues related to configuration, connectivity etc., and you are alerted as they occur.